What Is Crack? Answers About Crack Cocaine And Addiction

 Point of Entry, Prevalence, and Demographics

-The main entry point for most cocaine entering the U.S. is the Southwest Border (U.S./Mexico border).
+The main entry point for most cocaine entering the U.S. is the Border between the U.S. and.
 According to the U.S. Customs and Border Patrol Agency:

 - In 2018, CBP seized 58,160 pounds of cocaine at the SWB